 The notorious reputation of nightshade plants

 Members of the nightshade family, (which also includes eggplant), tomatoes have been crossbred with mandrake, another nightshade, to create narcotic red fruits.
-Now that is an experiment worthy of elevating the succulent, sweet tomato to new aphrodisiac heights!
+Now that is an experiment worthy of elevating the succulent, sweet tomato to new aphrodisiac heights.

-The tomato is also related to deadly belladonna, which may also help explain its aphrodisiac allure.
+The tomato is also related to the deadly belladonna, which may also help explain its aphrodisiac allure.
 But it also sheds light on the fruit’s initial classification as toxic.